 In the event that the Town of Sorrento determines the final site plan is unacceptable, written notice of this decision, including all reasons for it and instructions for making the items acceptable, shall be provided to the developer within 30 days of the final site plan having been accepted by the Town of Sorrento.
 While this ordinance specifies no precise time limits within which the Town of Sorrento shall review and report on the elements of a final site plan, the Town shall conduct such a review and report as expeditiously as possible on it.
 In no event shall the review of any item of a plan exceed the time period imposed by this section for review of the entire plan.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Certificate of Occupancy